Kattathe Kilikkoodu

 The film won three Kerala State Film Awards, including Best Actor for Gopy.
-The film was remade in Tamil as Oonjaladum Uravugal.
+It was remade in Tamil as Oonjaladum Uravugal.
 It marked the Malayalam debut of Revathi.

 Plot

-Prof. "Shakespeare" Krishna Pillai leads a very happy family life.
-His loving wife Sarada is a homemaker and they are blessed with three daughters and one son.
+Prof. "Shakespeare" Krishna Pillai leads a happy family life.
+His loving wife, Sarada, is a homemaker and they are blessed with three daughters and one son.
 Their neighbour is Indira Thampi, an unmarried woman who had a failed love affair during her college days.
-Her niece, Asha Thampi lives with her to attend college.
+Her niece, Asha Thampi, lives with her to attend college.

-Asha's good friend Unnikrishnan, is the sports coach of her college team and is also a family friend of Prof. Krishna Pillai.
-Asha attends special classes taken by Prof. Krishna Pillai at his house.
+Asha's good friend, Unnikrishnan, is the sports coach of her college team and is also a family friend of Prof. Krishna Pillai.
+She attends special classes taken by Prof. Krishna Pillai at his house.
 Unnikrishnan shares a liking of music with Sarada and this makes them vibe very well.
 Asha misinterprets this as a liking for each other.
 Unnikrishnan gets irritated because of Asha's immature behaviour.

-Disheartened, Asha pretends to be in love with Prof. Krishna Pillai as revenge to Unnikrishnan.
-Professor was initially hesitant, but slowly starts liking her.
+Disheartened, Asha pretends to be in love with Prof. Krishna Pillai as revenge for Unnikrishnan.
+Professor was initially hesitant, but slowly begins to like her.
 He starts going out with her to night clubs and this worries Sarda.
 She informs about this to Indira and she in turn scolds Asha.
-In retaliation, Asha leaves from Indira's house but she has nowhere else to go.
-She takes help of the professor and he gets her admitted to YWCA hostel.
+In retaliation, Asha leaves Indira's house but she has nowhere else to go.
+She takes the help of the professor and he gets her admitted to the YWCA hostel.

 All the while, Asha makes it a point to avoid Unnikrishnan and he feels terrible and insulted because of that.
-While at YWCA hostel, he barges into her room when she informs through the matron that she doesn't want to see him.
-He asks her repeatedly about her relationship with the professor, but she doesn't give him any clear reply.
+While at the YWCA hostel, he barges into her room when she informs via the matron that she doesn't want to see him.
+He asks her repeatedly about her relationship with the professor, but she doesn't give him a clear reply.
 Unnikrishnan tells Sarda about Asha and her immaturity.

 The professor starts distancing from Sarda and this makes her confront him one day in front of their children.
-Furious, the professor leaves from home and takes a room in a hotel.
+Furious, the professor leaves home and takes a room in a hotel.
 He calls his family and talks to the children but hesitates to talk to Sarda.
 He is in a great dilemma whether to live with his family or Asha.
-Next day, he gets Asha to his hotel room and tries to get intimate with her.
+The next day, he gets Asha to his hotel room and tries to get intimate with her.
 She gets uncomfortable at this and tries to pull her hands from his.
-At this moment Unnikrishnan arrives and confronts Asha, beats her repeatedly and she finally reveals the truth about her affair with the professor.
-She hugs Unnikrishnan in front of the professor, making him totally heartbroken.
+At this moment, Unnikrishnan arrives, confronts Asha, and beats her repeatedly.
+She finally reveals the truth about her affair with the professor.
+She hugs Unnikrishnan in front of the professor, making him heartbroken.

 Out of shame, the professor drinks heavily on the beach in his car.
 Unnikrishnan spots him and brings him to his home.
 After getting rid of a hangover, he happily reunites with his wife and kids.